“I will say to the prisoners, ‘Come out in freedom,’ and to those in darkness, ‘Come into the light.'” (Isaiah 49:9)

 Antiochus IV defiled the Jewish Temple by offering a pig on its altar, erected an altar to Jupiter, and prohibited the Jews from Temple worship.

-But the reach of that defilement was wider than the Temple.
+But the reach of that defilement extended further than the Temple.

 The Rise of Righteousness